Azure/azure-sdk-for-js/sdk/core/core-https/documentation/core2.md

 `@azure/ms-rest-js` was used as the basis for `@azure/core-http` when the JS team for the new Azure SDK was formed.
 This was nice as it bootstrapped the ability to make HTTP requests and provided broad compatibility with many track 1 clients that still exist in the `@azure/sdk-for-js` repository today.

 The downside is that much of the code had evolved organically over time, experienced incomplete upgrades to various layers, and had dead code that wasn't really needed anymore.
-We mitigated this during the 1.0 GA timeframe by manually declaring cleaner public interfaces (e.g. `OperationOptions` over `RequestOptionsBase`) but many of the internal interfaces were still messy, loosely typed, or confusing.
+We mitigated this during the 1.0 GA timeframe in Nov 2020 by manually declaring cleaner public interfaces (e.g. `OperationOptions` over `RequestOptionsBase`) but many of the internal interfaces were still messy, loosely typed, or confusing.

 As the JS team has gained experience shipping track 2 client libraries, we realized that the technical debt accumulated in `@azure/core-http` was costing us in terms of maintainability and performance.
 After multiple internal discussions about what exactly needed to change in order to move forward, a plan emerged to modernize `@azure/core-http` and give us a more robust core to build upon.